 We have experience in successfully acting for homeowners in bringing claims to rectify the problems caused by the CWI.
-We have obtained compensation so they can go and get the works dome to fix the problems.
+We have obtained compensation so they can go and get the works done to fix the problems.
 We can also look to recover compensation for other financial losses which the CWI may have caused.
 This may include damaged carpets or other items.

-So if you have had CWI installed in your property and there is
+So if you have had CWI installed in your property

 Funding Your Claim